-We believe Adjusted Gross Profit and Adjusted Gross Margin are useful measures to us and to our investors to assist in evaluating our operating performance because it provides consistency and direct comparability with our past financial performance and between fiscal periods, as the metric eliminates the effects of amortization and depreciation, which are non-cash expenses that may fluctuate for reasons unrelated to overall continuing operating performance.
-Adjusted Gross Margin has been and will continue to be affected by a variety of factors, including the product mix, geographic mix, direct vs. indirect mix, the average selling price on Delivery Systems, and new product launches.
-We expect our Adjusted Gross Margin to fluctuate over time depending on the factors described above.
+We believe Adjusted gross profit and Adjusted gross margin are useful measures to us and to our investors to assist in evaluating our operating performance because it provides consistency and direct comparability with our past financial performance and between fiscal periods, as the metric eliminates the effects of amortization and depreciation as well as stock-based compensation expense, which are non-cash expenses that may fluctuate for reasons unrelated to overall continuing operating performance.
+Adjusted gross margin has been and will continue to be affected by a variety of factors, including the product mix, geographic mix, direct vs. indirect mix, the average selling price on Delivery Systems, and new product launches.
+We expect our Adjusted gross margin to fluctuate over time depending on the factors described above.

-The following table reconciles gross profit to Adjusted Gross Profit for the periods indicated (amounts and percentages may not foot due to rounding):
+The following table reconciles Gross profit to Adjusted gross profit for the periods indicated.
+Amounts and percentages may not foot due to rounding.